iMvijay23/iMvijay23.github.io/_pages/about.md

 ---
 permalink: /
 title: "Vijay Murari Tiyyala"
-excerpt: "Researcher in NLP"
+excerpt: "Researcher in NLP and Machine Learning"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I'm a recent Master's graduate in Computer Science from Johns Hopkins University, specializing in Machine Learning and NLP.
+Hi, I'm Vijay Murari Tiyyala, a researcher in NLP and Machine Learning with a Master’s degree in Computer Science from Johns Hopkins University.
 Interested in my work?
 Check out my [resume](/files/VijayMurariTiyyala_Resume.pdf).

-In my research at the Center for Language and Speech Processing, I worked under [Prof. Mark Dredze](https://www.cs.jhu.edu/~mdredze/) to improve chatbot interactions in healthcare.
-Before this, I developed a multilingual medical concept dictionary with [Dr. David Yarowsky.](https://www.cs.jhu.edu/~yarowsky/) I also have experience as a Data Analyst at Deloitte before pursuing my Master's.
+In my research at the Center for Language and Speech Processing, I worked under [Prof. Mark Dredze](https://www.cs.jhu.edu/~mdredze/) to enhance chatbot interactions in healthcare.
+Before this, I developed a multilingual medical concept dictionary with [Dr. David Yarowsky](https://www.cs.jhu.edu/~yarowsky/).
+I also have experience as a Data Analyst at Deloitte.

-Having completed my Master's in December 2023, my academic journey involved deep dives into Deep Learning, Advanced NLP, and ML System Design.
-My undergraduate studies were in Computer Science at Velagapudi Ramakrishna Siddhartha Engineering College.

-Outside of research, my interests include classical music, moderate gaming, exploring Dravidian languages, and watching sci-fi thrillers like the Terminator series.

-This site is where I share insights from my academic journey and thoughts on the latest in NLP.

 ## Projects

 ### Empathy-Enhanced LLMs: Refining AI Responses with Fine-Grained Human Feedback
-In this project, we are fine-tuning models for controlled text generation, focusing on empathy, quality, factuality, and comprehensiveness.
-Our approach is closely aligned with the principles outlined in the paper "Fine-Grained Human Feedback Gives Better Rewards for Language Model Training."
-This involves training an ensemble of reward models, each tailored to a specific style of text response.
-By leveraging fine-grained human feedback, we can refine chatbot interactions in healthcare, ensuring responses are not only accurate and relevant but also empathetic and comprehensive.
+Fine-tuned models to improve empathy, quality, factuality, and comprehensiveness in text generation, especially for healthcare chatbots.

 ### SAMOYEDS: Simulating Agents for Modeling Outcomes and Estimations to Direct Social-policy
-SAMOYEDS is a simulation tool designed to anticipate and shape the public response to vaccination strategies and other public health policies.
-Developed in the context of the COVID-19 pandemic, this project utilizes Mistral 7B, a generative AI model, to simulate human-like behavior patterns within a social network mirroring the U.S. demographics.
-The project's uniqueness lies in its ability to dynamically model human responses, providing invaluable insights for policy-making in public health.
-By successfully navigating the complexities of COVID-19 policy, SAMOYEDS demonstrates its potential as a versatile tool for future challenges in public health governance.
+Developed a tool using LLMs to simulate public responses to health policies, aiding decision-making during the COVID-19 pandemic.

 ### Medical Terminology Translation and Multilingual Matrix Construction
-This initiative involves creating a massive multilingual matrix for medical terms, focusing on the translation and analysis of compound words.
-Inspired by the paper "Massively Translingual Compound Analysis and Translation Discovery," the project aims to understand and translate complex medical compounds across various languages.
-We analyze compounds in over 300 languages, identifying patterns in word formation and semantics.
-This work is crucial for enhancing machine translation, especially in low-resource languages, and provides a robust foundation for further research in compound word processing and translation.
+Created a massive multilingual matrix for medical terms, enhancing machine translation for low-resource languages.

+### Cannabis Use Detection in Clinical EMR
+Trained NLP models to detect cannabis use in EHRs with 97% accuracy, improving data quality and compliance.

+### Adverse AI: Automated Discovery of Adverse Event Reports
+Led development of a tool to identify adverse events from unstructured text, achieving 97.5% accuracy and reducing manual review time.

 ### Improving Code Editing through Self-Instruct
-I worked on diversifying methods of code editing by implementing novel data augmentation strategies, enhancing the efficiency of code editing processes, and fine-tuning code LLMs.
+Enhanced code editing by fine-tuning code LLMs, streamlining workflows with a 37% pass@1 accuracy.

+## Experience

+### NLP Researcher - Johns Hopkins University
+At Johns Hopkins, I engineered an empathetic medical chatbot using LLaMA3, boosting response accuracy and enhancing patient interaction quality.
+I also reduced training time by 50% using PyTorch/SLURM in a multi-GPU environment.

+### NLP Research Intern - Center for Language and Speech Processing
+I developed a RAG chatbot with Apache Solr Cloud, reducing search time by 70% and increasing web traffic by 40%.
+Additionally, I optimized document retrieval and integrated re-ranking and chunk summarization.

+### Graduate Research Assistant - Johns Hopkins University
+I improved machine translation accuracy for medical terminologies in low-resource languages, enhancing accessibility and precision.

+### Business Technology Analyst - Deloitte
+At Deloitte, I developed stored procedures and scripts for integrating clients’ tax data via APIs, reducing processing time and boosting client retention.

+## Publications

+### Published
+- Kreyòl-MT: Building MT for Latin American, Caribbean, and Colonial African Creole Languages, NAACL 2024.

+### Under Review
+- ANALOBENCH: Benchmarking the Identification of Abstract and Long-context Analogies, submitted to ACL 2024.

-Please feel free to reach out to me for potential collaborations.
+Feel free to reach out for potential collaborations.
+You can find more about my work and projects on [LinkedIn](https://linkedin.com/in/vijaymuraritiyyala/) and [GitHub](https://imvijay23.github.io/).